 To avoid having your investment sit on the shelf, it needs to be as intuitive as it is powerful.

-The users – whether that be yourself, your team, or your borrowers – need to feel that they can easily get work done in the system, else the typical human behavior is to default to the more comfortable way of doing things.
+The users – whether that be yourself, your team, or your borrowers – need to feel like they can easily complete their work in the system.
+If they feel like they can’t, the typical human behavior is to default to the more comfortable way of doing things.

 Now the question becomes: how do you know if a system is easy enough to use that it will get user buy-in and adoption?

-There are two ways to determine the answer to this question.
+There are two ways to answer this question.:

 (2) Access your peers.
-There is a lot of information you can glean by reading reviews of a mortgage software system that are written by your peers, or by talking to anyone you know who is using, or has used, the system.
+You can glean ample information from reading reviews of a mortgage software system written by your peers.
+Furthermore, you gain information by talking to anyone you know who is using, or has used, the system.

 Availability of Training / Support